 Good evaluation practice is necessary for multiple reasons: for research and development (doing experiments and measuring the effect of changes), for real-world applications (ensuring safety) and for society at large (understanding when NLP systems are working well and when they are failing).
 But multilinguality remains a great challenge, mostly because there are so many languages in the world, but also because resources, including human resources, are not equally available for all languages.

 Most contributions in the thesis focus on targeted evaluation, where a specific aspect of system quality is examined.
-There is a lot of previous work on targeted evaluation; for example, the WinoMT challenge (Stanovsky et al., 2019) specifically looked into occupation nouns like ‘doctor’ and their translation in terms of gender.
+There is a lot of previous work on targeted evaluation; for example, the WinoMT challenge [@@stanovsky-etal-2019-evaluating] specifically looked into occupation nouns like ‘doctor’ and their translation in terms of gender.
 Current machine translation (MT) systems have an overgeneralization bias and tend to resort to whatever has been the majority gender in the training data, often ignoring the gender information in the input sentence:

 An English–German example for WinoMT.
 I have annotated the gender of ‘doctor’ and its translations with emoji.
 Note that this is not a shortcoming of DeepL in particular – other MT systems tend to do similarly bad.

 But the idea behind WinoMT poses a challenge to evaluation as well: How can we account for the fact that there are many good translations of these sentences, and still reliably judge whether the occupation noun has been correctly translated in terms of gender?
-My thesis discusses different methods for targeted evaluation and presents novel experiments that highlight limitations in previous methods (Vamvas and Sennrich, 2021).
+My thesis discusses different methods for targeted evaluation and presents novel experiments that highlight limitations in previous methods [@@vamvas-sennrich-2021-limits].
 We then propose a new model-based targeted evaluation method called Contrastive Conditioning.

 The idea behind Contrastive Conditioning is to classify the machine translation using another MT system.
 We can delegate the evaluation process to that system if we provide it with extra information via an augmented source sequence: